Glaciers carry sediments of an extreme variety of sizes and types; giant boulders can be mixed inside the ice with fine particles like clay

 Snow and ice reflect most incoming sunlight back into space

-Causes further glaciation, with ice covering the entire Earth, even equator
+Causes further glaciation, with ice covering the entire Earth, even the equator

 Volcanism underneath the sea changed the ocean chemistry: gases could not escape